makoffee/SaaS-MarketingSite-Template/src/utils/content-editor.md

 # Content Editor Guide

-## 📝 Quick Content Editing
+## Quick Content Editing

-The eysign landing page now uses a centralized content management system.
+The landing page uses a centralized content management system.
 All text content is located in `/config/content.ts`, making it easy to update copy without touching component code.

-## 🎯 How to Edit Content
+## How to Edit Content

 ### 1. Open the Content File
 Navigate to `/config/content.ts` - this contains all text content for the landing page.